Galatians (people): History

-During the course of the power struggle between Nicomedes I of Bithynia and his brother Zipoetes, the former hired 20,000 Galatian mercenaries.
+During the course of the power struggle between Nicomedes I of Bithynia and his brother Zipoetes II, the former hired 20,000 Galatian mercenaries.
 The Galatians split into two groups headed by Leonnorius and Lutarius, which crossed the Bosporus and the Hellespont respectively.
-In 277 BC, when the hostilities had ended the Galatians came out of Nikomedes' control and began raiding Greek cities in Asia Minor while Antiochus was solidifying his rule in Syria.
+In 277 BC, when the hostilities had ended, the Galatians came out of Nicomedes' control and began raiding Greek cities in Asia Minor while Antiochus I was solidifying his rule in Syria.
 The Galatians looted Cyzikus, Ilion, Didyma, Priene, Thyatira and Laodicea on the Lycus, while the citizens of Erythras paid them ransom.
-Either in 275 or 269 BC Antiochus' army faced the Galatians somewhere on the plain of Sardis in the Battle of Elephants.
-In the aftermath of the battle the Celts settled in northern Phrygia, a region that eventually came to be known as Galatia.
+Either in 275 or 269 BC, Antiochus' army faced the Galatians somewhere on the plain of Sardis in the Battle of the Elephants.
+In the aftermath of the battle, the Celts settled in northern Phrygia, a region that eventually came to be known as Galatia.

 The Seleucids built a series of forts at Thyatira, Akrasos and Nakrason and placed garrisons at Seleucia Sidera, Apamea, Antioch of Pisidia, Laodicea on the Lycus, Hierapolis, Peltos and Vlandos to limit Galatian raids.
-However, the Galatians expanded beyond those borders taking control of important cities such as Ancyra (present day Ankara), Pessinus, Tavium, and Gordion.
+However, the Galatians expanded beyond those borders, taking control of important cities such as Ancyra (present day Ankara), Pessinus, Tavium, and Gordion.
 They launched further raids into Bithynia, Heracleia and the Pontus in both 255 and 250 BC.
-Either in 240 or 230 BC Attalus I of Pergamon inflicted a heavy defeat on the Galatians at the Battle of the Caecus River.
+Either in 240 or 230 BC, Attalus I of Pergamon inflicted a heavy defeat on the Galatians at the Battle of the Caecus River.
 In 216 BC, Prusias I of Bithynia intervened to protect the cities of the Hellespont from Galatian raids.
 In 190s BC, the Galatians raided Lampsacus and Heraclea Pontica.
 According to Memnon of Heraclea their goal was to gain access to the sea; however, this claim is disputed by modern historiography.